Fear

 This kind of fear is absolutely normal.
 From the moment of Adam and Eve’s Rebellion in Eden, God somehow rewired us with that capability.
 Lizard-brain fear is actually a gift from God — a blessing, if you will — because, out of His love for His highest creation, it’s designed to keep us alive and undamaged instead of crippled or pushing up daisies.

-Such fear causes us to take safety precautions to prevent damage to ourselves, our loved ones, and our property.
+Such fear causes us to take safety precautions to protect ourselves, our loved ones, and our property.
 It leads us to not touch extremely hot things because it will damage us through burny-burny.
 It keeps us from playing with poisonous snakes (unless we’re being colossally stupid on YouTube) because their venom is extremely toxic, even deadly.
 We lock our doors at night.
 We fasten our seatbelts when we drive.
 We consider safely ratings when selecting cars and other goods.
 We employ the proper methods and use the necessary tools to secure our foodstuffs from bears when camping.
 We don’t walk down dark alleys in the inner city.
 We use the safety mechanisms on our power tools and take appropriate care when using them.

 We call that “wisdom.”